Rhayania/mutationEvolution2/README.md

 This step is generally the one that is most difficult to run successfully.
 I had immense difficulty during my rotation installing a working version of Trinity from conda, and the solution ended up being to download and install the newest version manually.
 It also required a package called salmon.
 A separate conda environment was necessary for Trinity to avoid dependency issues.

-## 3. Identify Homologs between M. polymorpha and M. inflexa
+## 3. Align sequences and identify homologs between M. polymorpha and M. inflexa

 TODO

-## 4. Align sequences

-TODO

-## 5. Calculate sequence divergence

-TODO

-## 6. Preliminary analysis
+## 4. Preliminary analysis

 TODO